readium/swift-toolkit/Documentation/Migration Guide.md

 #### Troubleshooting

-If after migrating to XCFrameworks you experience some build issues like **Could not find module 'R2Shared' for target 'X'**, try building the `r2-shared-swift` target with Xcode manually, before building your app.
+If after migrating to XCFrameworks you experience some build issues like **Could not find module 'ReadiumShared' for target 'X'**, try building the `r2-shared-swift` target with Xcode manually, before building your app.
 If you know of a better way to handle this, [please share it with the community](https://github.com/readium/r2-testapp-swift/issues/new).

 ### LCP